-Cosmo Dental Centre — For Trusted Dental Sedation Services in London
+Cosmo Dental Centre — For Trusted Dental Sedation in London

 By definition, sedation involves administering a drug to keep you calm or put you to sleep.
 In Ontario, sedation in dental clinics is regulated by the Royal College of Dental Surgeons of Ontario (RCDSO).

 If you’re the type of person who gets anxious about going to the dentist or undergoing dental procedures (also known as dental phobia), you’ve probably cancelled several appointments or delayed dental visits more than you’d like to count.
 Many of us become scared of going to the dentist because of a traumatic childhood experience or due to someone who has dental anxiety.
-This can be from any unpleasant experience from any dental procedure, but many people who have this kind of anxiety associate dental visits with the discomfort following a tooth extraction.
+This can be from any unpleasant experience from any dental procedure, but many people who have this kind of anxiety associate dental visits with the discomfort following a tooth extraction or root canal treatment.

 However, going to the dentist doesn’t necessarily mean experiencing intense pain.
 With new developments in the world of dentistry, there are now different and better types of sedation for dental works to help keep you calm and relaxed as you undergo a dental procedure.